BPM-DevOps/ItgWebPortal/SkyWebPortal/README.md

 ## Database:

 This project is implemented with H2 database.
-The browser based console application can be launched through the url http://localhost:8098/h2
+It can be accessed through a browser based console.

 ## Tests: